 Without the risen Savior all of those who were under the Old Testament Covenant would die in their sins.
 But He has risen from the dead to take away the penalty of sin for them as well.

-Those who attempt to mix the New Covenant Gospel that has the power to take away sins completely, with that of the Old covenant that did not simply pervert the true teachings of Yahweh.
+Those who attempt to mix the New Covenant Gospel that has the power to take away sins completely, with that of the Old covenant that did not, do not understand the Gospel of Yahweh.

 Heb 8:9 Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith Yahweh

 Messiah would establish a New Covenant that would supersede the covenant that He made with those who He led out of the land of Egypt (Heb 8:6-13).
-He has risen from the dead to fulfill the promise made to the Old and New Testament Saints alike, who are the true Israel of God.
+He has risen from the dead to fulfill the promise made to the Old and New Testament Saints alike; all who call upon the name of Yahweh, are the true Israel of God.

 Heb 8:13 In that he saith, A new covenant, he hath made the first old.
 Now that which decayeth and waxeth old is ready to vanish away

-The New Covenant is received by all who truly have the Spirit of Yahweh dwelling within them.
+The New Covenant is received by those that have the Spirit of Yahweh dwelling within them.
 Also, this New Covenant is unto eternal life.
 Messiah the Savior who is Yahweh manifest in the flesh, provided the means by which His faithful would be able to escape the Law of sin unto death (Rom 8:2, John 14:17, 26, 16:13).

 He Is Risen – HalleluYah